xiegeo/modbusone/README.md

 ## Challenges

-<strike>Working on physical layer protocol in a cross platform application layer means delay as a terminator is harder to work with.</strike> (the driver is doing this for me)
+<strike>Working on physical layer protocol in a cross platform application layer means delay as a terminator is harder to work with.</strike>
+<strike>The driver is doing this for me.</strike>
+Unless the data is bigger than the build in buffer size.
+Right now a hybrid approch is used: if read is not full buffer size, then end packet; if full buffer size, then read data for the expected length by function code and encoded length.

 Compatibility with different existing Modbus implementations. (needs more testing)